Canop/miaou/installation.md

 This makes it easy to share the 80 port with other applications and to let nginx serve static resources for better performances.
 It's also the recommended solution to serve Miaou in HTTPS.

-Be careful that most servers aren't able to proxy websockets, which results in Miaou falling back to slow protocols.
-Don't try to use another server than nginx unless you really know what you do and how to check websockets correctly pass trough.
+Don't try to use another proxy than nginx unless you really know what you do and how to check websockets correctly pass trough.

 Installation is done with